 The five-member City Of Dunkirk Planning Board, part of The City of Dunkirk Planning and Development Department, works to maintain and improve quality of life in our community.
 Acting upon such issues as growth, transportation, environmental protection, historical preservation and central business district continuity, the Planning Board affects your everyday life.

-The Planning Board, which usually meets the fourth Thursday of each month at 6:00pm in the Mayor’s Conference Room in City Hall, 342 Central Ave., Dunkirk, welcomes public participation.
+The Planning Board, which usually meets the third Wednesday of every month at 5:30pm in the Mayor’s Conference Room in City Hall, 342 Central Ave., Dunkirk, welcomes public participation.

 More specifically, the Planning Board:

 - Considers large- and small-scale plans for new development

 - Provides guidelines for the pattern and pace of future development

 - Develops and manages City of Dunkirk’s parking variances

 - Votes on Home Ownership “Rising Star Program”

 Andrew Bohn has been a member since 2008.
 Born and raised in Dunkirk, Andy graduated from UB in 1999 with a Bachelor’s in Environmental Design.
 Has worked in Architectural firms in Virginia, Rochester, and Buffalo and is currently a member of the drafting department at Boston Valley Terra Cotta, specializing in historic restoration.
 He enjoys spending his home time with his wife, Marjorie, and their 3 children, Jeremy, Marencia, and Parker.